 I somehow forgot about “being a writer” and instead got a degree in journalism.
 So that’s what I did after college.
 It was great from a writing standpoint, because I got to do a lot of writing that was actually published, and from a people standpoint, because I got to meet a lot of really interesting people.
 But not so great from the standpoint of the fact that I kind of hated being a journalist.
 The introvert part of my “extroverted introvert” didn’t like pestering people for comments, or bringing up unpleasant things.
 I’ve also recently realized that I like being the expert, and when you’re a journalist, you always have to quote someone else as the expert, even when it’s an area in which you really do have expertise.

-I went on to become a corporate communications specialist, a magazine editor, a newsletter editor, a video production manager, a communications planning strategist, a web developer/designer, a print project manager, a digital project manager, a digital marketing consultant, a fine art photographer/videographer/installation artist, a painter, a hands-on art teacher, a web development/object oriented programming professor, a virtual reality build hobbyist and an art appreciation/art history professor.
-All great experience, none of it writing the kind of thing I’d had in mind when I was 8.
+I went on to become a corporate communications specialist, a magazine editor, a newsletter editor, a video production manager, a communications planning strategist, a web developer/designer, a print project manager, a digital project manager, a digital marketing consultant, a fine art photographer/videographer/installation artist, a painter, a hands-on art teacher, a web development/object oriented programming professor, a virtual reality build hobbyist and an art appreciation/art history professor, and a media arts/web design professor (again).
+All great experiences.
+None of them the kind of thing I’d had in mind when I was 8.

 At some point, I remembered wanting to be a writer and I decided it wasn’t too late to do something I’d meant to do for basically forever, and here we are.
-I am well on the way to completing my first novel (goal for Draft 0 is the end of April 2019, with first and second edits to be completed by the end of July 2019).
+I started my first novel as part of NaNoWriMo in 2018.
+I didn’t “win” NaNoWriMo, but I finished the novel in May 2019.
 That’s just the beginning; that novel is part of a two- or three-book series, and I have three or four partially-written manuscripts floating around on my hard drive, all of which deserve my attention.
 And I have a lot of ideas.
 So stay tuned.

 You made it all the way to the end!
 Wow, you’re a real fan.
-If you want more, please check out my Instagram feed, Facebook author page, and coming soon my Patreon page, where I offer delightful goodies as a thank you for your support.
+If you want more, please check out my Instagram feed, Facebook author page, and my Patreon page, where I offer delightful goodies as a thank you for your support.
+Subscribe to my podcast for writing tips, personal rants, and the occasional Story Hour.